Types of Agreements

 A Non-Disclosure Agreement (NDA), also sometimes referred to as a confidential disclosure agreement (CDA) or a proprietary information agreement (PIA), is a legal contract between at least two parties which outlines confidential materials or knowledge the parties wish to share with one another for certain purposes, but wish to restrict from generalized use.

 In the United States, potentially valuable intellectual property rights may be forfeited if key research information about a potential UTD invention is disclosed prematurely.
-In advance of meeting with others to discuss collaboration on particular research topics, or to discuss the commercial aspects of UTD inventions, UTD researchers should make sure to get an NDA in place stating that the parties will not disclose/use designated confidential information.
+In advance of meeting with others to discuss collaboration on particular research topics, or to discuss the commercial aspects of UTD inventions, UTD researchers should establish an NDA stating that the parties will not disclose/use designated confidential information.

 Frequently Asked Questions